Biden risks troubled Americas summit in Los Angeles - NewsBreak

 Biden risks troubled Americas summit in Los Angeles

-WASHINGTON — (AP) — While President Joe Biden travels in Asia, his administration is scrambling to salvage next month’s summit focused on Latin America.
+While President Joe Biden travels in Asia , his administration is scrambling to salvage next month’s summit focused on Latin America .

 The Summit of the Americas, which the United States is hosting for the first time since the inaugural event in 1994, has risked collapsing over concerns about the guest list.
 Mexican President Andrés Manuel López Obrador has threatened to boycott if Cuba, Venezuela and Nicaragua aren’t included.
 Unlike Washington, which considers the three autocratic governments as pariahs, Mexico’s leftist leader maintains regular ties with them.